userfrosting/learn/pages/01.basics/04.getting-help/docs.md

 On Github, UserFrosting Chat, and Stack Overflow, please keep in mind the following:

 1. Remember that courtesy and proper grammar go a long way.
 Please take the time to craft a **precise, polite issue**.
-We will do our best to help, but remember that this is an open-source project - none of us are getting paid a salary to develop this project, or act as your personal support hotline :wink:
+We will do our best to help, but remember that this is an open-source project - none of us are getting paid a salary to develop this project, or act as your personal support hotline ;-)

 2. Report any errors in detail.
 Vague issues like "it doesn't work when I do this" are not helpful.
 Show that you have put some effort into identifying the cause of the error.
 See [client-side debugging](background/client-side) and [server-side debugging](background/server-side) for information on how to get more details about errors and other problems.